MicrosoftDocs/learn/learn-pr/azure/microservices-architecture/includes/6-exercise-refactor-microservice.md

                         --output tsv)"
     ```

-1. Let's build and zip up the application code for the function.
+1. Let's build and zip up the application code for the function app.

     ```bash
     cd ~/mslearn-microservices-architecture/src/after